trunk-rs/trunk/README.md

 `trunk config show` prints out Trunk's current config, before factoring in CLI arguments.
 Nice for testing & debugging.

 ## assets
-Trunk is still a young project, and new asset types will be added as we move forward.
-Keep an eye on [trunk#3](https://github.com/thedodd/trunk/issues/3) for more information on planned asset types, implementation status, and please contribute to the discussion if you think something is missing.
+Declaring assets to be processed by Trunk is simple and extensible.
+All assets to be processed by Trunk must follow these three rules:
+- must be declared as a valid HTML `link` tag.
+- must have the attribute `data-trunk`.
+- must have the attribute `rel="{type}"`, where `{type}` is one of the asset types listed below.

+This will typically look like: `<link data-trunk rel="{type}" href="{path}" ..other options here.. />`.
+Each asset type described below specifies the required and optional attributes for its asset type.
+All `<link data-trunk .../>` HTML elements will be replaced with the output HTML of the associated pipeline.

-Currently supported assets:
+Currently supported asset types:
+- ✅ `rust`: Trunk will compile the specified Cargo project as the main WASM application.
+This is optional.
+If not specified, Trunk will look for a `Cargo.toml` in the parent directory of the source HTML file.
+  - `href`: (optional) the path to the `Cargo.toml` of the Rust project.
+If a directory is specified, then Trunk will look for the `Cargo.toml` in the given directory.
+If no value is specified, then Trunk will look for a `Cargo.toml` in the parent directory of the source HTML file.
+  - `data-bin`: (optional) the name of the binary to compile and use as the main WASM application.
+If the Cargo project has multiple binaries, this value will be required for proper functionality.
-- ✅ `sass`: Trunk ships with a [built-in sass/scss compiler](https://github.com/compass-rs/sass-rs).
+- ✅ `sass`, `scss`: Trunk ships with a [built-in sass/scss compiler](https://github.com/compass-rs/sass-rs).
 Just link to your sass files from your source HTML, and Trunk will handle the rest.
 This content is hashed for cache control.
+The `href` attribute must be included in the link pointing to the sass/scss file to be processed.
 - ✅ `css`: Trunk will copy linked css files found in the source HTML without content modification.
 This content is hashed for cache control.
+The `href` attribute must be included in the link pointing to the css file to be processed.
   - In the future, Trunk will resolve local `@imports`, will handle minification (see [trunk#7](https://github.com/thedodd/trunk/issues/3)), and we may even look into a pattern where any CSS found in the source tree will be bundled, which would enable a nice zero-config "component styles" pattern.
 See [trunk#3](https://github.com/thedodd/trunk/issues/3) for more details.
-- ✅ `icon`: Trunk will automatically copy referenced icons to the `dist` dir.
+- ✅ `icon`: Trunk will copy the icon image specified in the `href` attribute to the `dist` dir.
 This content is hashed for cache control.
+- ✅ `copy-file`: Trunk will copy the file specified in the `href` attribute to the `dist` dir.
+This content is copied exactly, no hashing is performed.
+- ✅ `copy-dir`: Trunk will recursively copy the directory specified in the `href` attribute to the `dist` dir.
+This content is copied exactly, no hashing is performed.
+- ⏳ `rust-worker`: (in-progress) Trunk will compile the specified Rust project as a WASM web worker.
+The following attributes are required:
+  - `href`: (optional) the path to the `Cargo.toml` of the Rust project.
+If a directory is specified, then Trunk will look for the `Cargo.toml` in the given directory.
+If no value is specified, then Trunk will look for a `Cargo.toml` in the parent directory of the source HTML file.
+  - `data-bin`: (optional) the name of the binary to compile and use as the web worker.
+If the Cargo project has multiple binaries, this value will be required for proper functionality.

+Trunk is still a young project, and new asset types will be added as we move forward.
+Keep an eye on [trunk#3](https://github.com/thedodd/trunk/issues/3) for more information on planned asset types, implementation status, and please contribute to the discussion if you think something is missing.

+### js snippets
-- ✅ `js snippets`: [wasm-bindgen JS snippets](https://rustwasm.github.io/docs/wasm-bindgen/reference/js-snippets.html) are automatically copied to the dist dir, hashed and ready to rock.
+JS snippets generated from the [wasm-bindgen JS snippets feature](https://rustwasm.github.io/docs/wasm-bindgen/reference/js-snippets.html) are automatically copied to the dist dir, hashed and ready to rock.
+No additional setup is required.
+Just use the feature in your application, and Trunk will take care of the rest.

 ### images & other resources
-Images and other resource types can be copied into the `dist` dir by adding a link like this to your source HTML: `<link rel="trunk-dist" href="path/to/resource"/>` (note the `rel="trunk-dist"` attribute).
+Images and other resource types can be copied into the `dist` dir by adding a link like this to your source HTML: `<link data-trunk rel="copy-file" href="path/to/image"/>`.
+Any normal file type is supported.
 This will cause Trunk to find the target resource, and copy it to the `dist` dir unmodified.
 No hashing will be applied.
 The link itself will be removed from the HTML.
+To copy an entire directory of assets/images, you can use the following HTML: `<link data-trunk rel="copy-dir" href="path/to/images-dir"/>`.

 This will allow your WASM application to reference images directly from the `dist` dir, and Trunk will ensure that the images are available in the `dist` dir to be served.
-You will need to be sure to use the correct public URL in your code, which can be configured via the `--public-url` CLI flag to Trunk.

 **NOTE:** as Trunk continues to mature, we will find better ways to include images and other resources.
 Hashing content for cache control is great, we just need to find a nice pattern to work with images referenced in Rust components.
 Please contribute to the discussion over in [trunk#9](https://github.com/thedodd/trunk/issues/9)!
 See you there.